Clustered Federated Learning via Generalized Total Variation Minimization: Introduction

 Clustered FL addresses the heterogeneity of local datasets using various forms of a clustering assumption \cite{NIPS2008_fccb3cdc,Ghosh2020,SemiSupervisedBook}.
 Informally, our clustering assumption requires local datasets and their associated learning tasks to form a few disjoint subsets or clusters.
 As a result, local datasets belonging to the same cluster have similar statistical properties and, in turn, similar optimal parameter values for the corresponding local models.
 Section \ref{sec:format} makes this clustering assumption precise via Assumption \ref{asspt_weights_clustered}.
 The main contribution of this paper is a detailed characterization of the cluster structure and local model geometry for local datasets that allow our methods to pool local datasets that form statistically homogeneous clusters of datasets (see Section \ref{sec_when_does_it_work}).

 What sets our approach apart from existing methods for clustered FL \cite{Ghosh2020,NIPS2008_fccb3cdc} is that we exploit known pairwise similarities between local datasets.
 These similarities are encoded by the weighted undirected edges of an \emph{empirical graph} \cite{SemiSupervisedBook}.
-Instead of a trivial combination of clustering methods and cluster-wise model training, our NFL method (see Algorithm \ref{alg1}) interweaves the pooling of local datasets with model training.
+Instead of a trivial combination of clustering methods and cluster-wise model training, our FL method (see Algorithm \ref{alg1}) interweaves the pooling of local datasets with model training.
 We use the connectivity of the empirical graph to guide this pooling (see Section \ref{sec_federatedml}).

-We can interpret NFL methods as enhanced graph clustering methods that combine the graph structure with the statistical properties of local datasets to cluster the nodes of the empirical graph \cite{Luxburg2007}.
-Another related interpretation of NFL is that of a special form of multi-task learning.
-Indeed, each cluster of local datasets gives rise to a separate learning task (finding optimal parameters for all cluster nodes) \cite{NIPS2008_fccb3cdc}.
-Yet another interpretation of NFL, that will be revealed in Section \ref{sec_nLasso}, is that of network (flow) optimization \cite{BertsekasNetworkOpt,RockNetworks}.

-Let us emphasize that our approach requires a useful choice for the empirical graph of networked data.
-The connectivity of nodes (that represent local datasets) in the empirical graph must reflect the clustering of local datasets sharing similar statistical properties.
-Some application domains offer a natural choice for the empirical graph, e.g., based on physical models, functional relations, or the computing infrastructure \cite{NewmannBook}.

-If a natural choice for the empirical graph is not available, we can use principled statistical tests for the similarity between two datasets \cite{CSGraphSelJournal}.
+Our FL method requires a useful choice for the empirical graph of networked data.
+If a useful choice for the empirical graph is not obvious, we might use principled statistical tests for the similarity between two datasets.
+These tests could be based on parametric models such as (mixtures of) Gaussian distributions or non-parametric methods for density estimation \cite{Ge2015,Lee2023,PerezCruz2008,ProofTriangleWass}.
 We demonstrate some of these methods in the numerical experiments of Section \ref{sec_numexp}.
-However, graph learning is beyond the scope of this paper (see Section \ref{sec_conclusion}).
+However, the details of graph learning methods for collections of local datasets is beyond the scope of this paper (see Section \ref{sec_conclusion}).